 Ipswich Transport Museum is a collection of over 100 major transport and engineering objects which were made or used in the Ipswich area.
-They show how people used to travel, and remind us of the many things that were actually designed and built on our doorstep.
+They show how people used to go about their daily lives, and remind us of the many things that were actually designed and built on our doorstep.

-The museum also houses the Ipswich Engineering Collection, which includes many items from well known companies including Ransomes, Rapier, Cranes, Reavell and Cocksedge.
+The museum also houses the Ipswich Engineering Collection, which includes many items from well known companies including Ransomes Sims and Jeffries, Ransomes and Rapier, Cranes, Reavell and Cocksedge.
 The display includes cranes, fork lift trucks, lawnmowers and intricate models.

 Things to see and do...